FOR ADULTS

 Crafting or art station desk with organized supplies, decorative items, and two blue velvet chairs in a bright room.

-At Kind Heart, I offer individual therapy for young adults navigating the pressures of early adulthood including, identity, relationships, anxiety, disordered eating, and life transitions.
+At Kind Heart, I offer individual therapy for adults navigating life’s pressures and transitions with identity, relationships, anxiety, disordered eating, perfectionism, and self-doubt.

 A cozy living room corner with a gray armchair and a red pillow, a white side table with books, a basket of tissues, a clock, a mug, and a lamp, with a framed artwork on the wall and a window with sheer blue curtains.

-My approach with young adults is warm, collaborative, and insight-driven.
-Whether you're navigating anxiety, burnout, people-pleasing, or the pressure to have it all figured out, I’m here to help you slow down and make sense of what’s going on beneath the surface.
+My approach is warm, collaborative, and insight-driven.
+Whether you’re navigating anxiety, burnout, people-pleasing, or the pressure to have it all together, therapy offers a place to slow down and make sense of what’s happening beneath the surface.

-I integrate evidence-based practices like CBT and RO-DBT through a compassionate, human lens supporting you in becoming more connected to yourself and your values.
-There are no quick fixes here, but there is space for clarity, self-trust, and meaningful transformation.
+I integrate evidence-based practices like CBT, RO-DBT, and mindfulness through a compassionate, human lens, helping you feel more connected to yourself and your values.
+There aren’t quick fixes, but there are practical tools, new perspectives, and supportive guidance to help you feel more grounded and in control of your life.

 Talk Therapy for Adults